top of page

 Q. What are they like inside?

-A. Alaskan malamutes and Siberian huskies, aside from their shedding coat, are excellent house dogs.
-They are extremely, clean dogs and quiet.
+A. Siberian Huskies, aside from their shedding coat, are excellent house dogs.
+They are extremely clean, and generally quiet dogs.

 Q. How much do they eat?

-A. Most malamutes love food, however they eat surprisingly little for their size.
-The actual amount of food will vary depending on the metabolism and activity level of the dog, and the type of food that is given.
+A. The actual amount of food will vary depending on the metabolism and activity level of the dog, and the type of food that is given.
 A working adult will eat five cups of high density food per day.
 Puppies require smaller, more frequent meals.

 Q. Do they fight other dogs?

-A. No, malamutes are pack oriented dogs.
-As such they communicate with other dogs in a variety of ways.
-An ill mannered, aggressive dog is not a good team dog and therefore not a good sled dog.
-However poorly socialized and trained malamutes can be aggressive towards other dogs.
-For this reason it is very important for a malamute owner to train the dog carefully and make sure to properly socialize it with other dogs.
+A. No, Siberian Huskies are pack dogs.
+As such, they communicate with other dogs in a variety of ways.
+However, poorly socialized and trained Siberian Huskies can be aggressive towards other dogs.
+For this reason, it is very important for a Siberian Husky owner to train the dog carefully and make sure to properly socialize it with other dogs.

-A. Malamutes can work and live in extremely cold conditions, approaching 70 below zero.
+A. Siberian Huskies can work and live in extremely cold conditions, approaching 60 below zero.

 Q. How much exercise do they need and what kind?

 A. You should not strenuously exercise a puppy under six months of age.
 Their play is enough to keep them healthy.
 Once the dog is six months old a puppy kindergarten is a very good idea.
-Malamutes also enjoy jogging, but this should not be attempted until the dog is eighteen months or older.
-Hiking with a dog pack is great fun.
+Siberian Huskies also enjoy jogging/running, but this should not be attempted until the dog is eighteen months or older.
+Hiking with a dog pack is great fun!

-A. No, the malamutes is a domesticated pure bred dog and has been for many centuries.
-They are mistaken for wolves and they often used in movies to depict wolves but they are most certainly not wolves or part wolf.
+A. No, the Siberian Husky is a domesticated pure bred dog and has been for many centuries.
+They are mistaken for wolves and they often used in movies to depict wolves, but they are most certainly not wolves or part wolf.

-Obviously we can not answer all of your questions here, we tried to come up with the most asked questions.
-If you still have more questions concerning the adoptions of one of our wonderful breeds.
-Please don’t hesitate to call or email us and we will answer all of your questions.
+Obviously, we can not answer all of your questions here.
+We tried to answer some of the most frequently asked questions.
+If you have additional questions concerning the adoption of one of our wonderful Siberian Huskies, please don’t hesitate to call or email us and we will happily answer.

 bottom of page